Iznoanygod/HelloDungeon/HelloDungeon2/README.md

 Note
 ========
-HelloDungeon2 is under development
+HelloDungeon2 is open source

 ETA
 ======
-A while, lets say that
+A few months.
+Unofficial approximation May 2017

 TODO
 =========